Why Indian River County Is Perfect for Solar Energy Adoption

 Financial Advantages: Act Now Before Incentives Change

 Critical Timing for Tax Credits: Both Chambers of Congress have passed a final version of the "One Big Beautiful Bill," which terminates the 25D solar tax credit at the end of 2025.
-Homeowner-owned solar systems will need to be installed by December 31, 2025 to qualify for this 30% tax credit before it's gone.
+Homeowner-owned solar systems had to be installed by December 31, 2025, to qualify for the 30% tax credit that expired.

 This represents a significant opportunity and urgency for Indian River County residents:

-30% Federal Tax Credit: The federal solar tax credit, commonly referred to as the investment tax credit or ITC, allows you to claim 30% of the cost of your solar energy system as a credit to your federal tax bill.
-For a typical system costing $30,000, this means $9,000 in direct tax savings.
+The federal solar tax credit, commonly referred to as the investment tax credit or ITC, allowed homeowners to claim 30% of the cost of their solar energy system as a credit to their federal tax bill until it expired on December 31, 2025.
+For a typical system costing $30,000, homeowners could have claimed $9,000 in direct tax savings for systems installed before the credit expired on December 31, 2025.

-Substantial Long-term Savings: Based on EnergySage quote data, for a typical residential solar panel system costing $20,552 after the ITC, losing the tax credit would mean paying an additional $8,978 after the deadline passes.
+Substantial Long-term Savings: Based on EnergySage quote data, for a typical residential solar panel system costing $20,552, homeowners could have benefited from the ITC, but losing the tax credit meant they would pay the full price without the 30% deduction for systems installed after December 31, 2025.

 Net Metering Benefits: Florida's current net metering rules were enacted in 2008 by the Florida Public Service Commission (PSC).
 These rules provide a fairly good version of net metering.
 Indian River County residents can earn credits for excess solar energy they produce, further reducing their electricity bills.